Sohaib015/Telco-Customer-Churn-EDA-Python/README.md

 # Telco Customer Churn Analysis

 ## Executive Summary
 This project explores customer churn within a telecommunications provider’s dataset of 7,043 subscribers across 21 features.
-Through comprehensive exploratory data analysis (EDA), key drivers of churn—such as month-to-month contracts, early tenure, and electronic check payments—were identified, along with core retention factors like fixed-term agreements, long service duration, and bundled security/support offerings.
+Through comprehensive exploratory data analysis (EDA), key drivers of churn such as month-to-month contracts, early tenure, and electronic check payments were identified, along with core retention factors like fixed-term agreements, long service duration, and bundled security/support offerings.
 Actionable insights guide targeted interventions to improve customer lifetime value and reduce attrition.

 ## Business Problem
 Telecom companies face significant revenue loss when customers cancel services.
 With a churn rate of 26.54%, understanding which segments are most at risk and why is critical to designing retention programs that minimize churn related costs and maximize lifetime value.